Young people

 If you prefer you can speak to your GP, school health nurse or an adult in school who can get in touch with us by calling or writing to us.
 Any other professional who works with you like a social worker, counsellor or youth worker can also contact us to find out how we can help you.

-For a full range of Mental health Support services in Nottingham please download the following documents that the youth led MH2K team have put together:
+Click here for a full range of Mental health Support services in Nottingham (Nott Alone).

 Who works at CAMHS?